 Beyond your avatar and account name, your account bio is your best chance to communicate

-who you are and what you stand for those who visit your profile.
-Think carefully about
+who you are and what you stand for to those who visit your profile.
+Think carefully

-the information you'd like to include in your bio both about your unit and the university.
+about the information you'd like to include in your bio about both your unit and the

+university.
 Don't dump everything including the kitchen sink in there.
-Curate your bio and write
+Curate your

-it in a way that's easy for your viewer to digest.
-No one likes a wall of words.
+bio, and write it in a way that's easy for your viewer to digest.
+No one likes a wall

 What's good here?
 This unit provides lots of detail in an easily digestible way.
 They make it easy for someone to get in touch with them but also provide context about what makes them different or outstanding when compared to peer schools.

 You have to get the most out of every character in your Twitter bio.
-You'll need to be concise when describing yourself, but even with character limitations you can still make your bio descriptive and interesting, too.
+You'll need to be concise when describing yourself, but even with character limitations you can still make your bio descriptive and interesting.